 This type of assessment is also appropriate for children and adolescents who have had a recent comprehensive developmental or neuropsychological assessment, but for whom questions about specific social challenges or an autism spectrum disorder linger.

-CAAT specializes in social challenges and autism spectrum and related disorders, and we are highly experienced in the management and treatment of these conditions.
-To learn more about social challenges/Autism Spectrum Disorders and the treatment we offer, click HERE.
+CAAT specializes in social challenges and autism spectrum and related disorders.
+Our team of clinicians are highly experienced in the management and treatment of these conditions.
+To learn more about social challenges/Autism Spectrum Disorders and the treatment we offer, click here.